bipinKrishnan/ml-recipe-book/object_detection.md

         return {'loss': complete_loss}
 ```

 * During validation, pytorch lightning automatically calls ```model.eval()``` for us.
 While doing this, the behaviour of the model will change again.
-The model will output the bounding box prediction and probabilites for each label instead of the losses.
+This time, the model will output the bounding box prediction and probabilites of our label(car).
 So we need to take this into account while implementing the validation step.

-So, during validation, we take the predicted bounding box coordinates and the target bounding boxes to calculate [intersection over union](https://en.wikipedia.org/wiki/File:Intersection_over_Union_-_visual_equation.png)(IOU) which is a commonly used metric for object detection.
+So, during validation, we take the predicted bounding box coordinates and the target bounding boxes to calculate [intersection over union(IOU)](https://en.wikipedia.org/wiki/File:Intersection_over_Union_-_visual_equation.png) which is a commonly used metric for object detection.
 We will be using [box_iou](https://pytorch.org/vision/main/generated/torchvision.ops.box_iou.html) function from torchvision for calculating IOU.

-IOU varies from 0 to 1, values closer to 0 are bad predictions whereas the ones closer to 1 are good predictions.
+IOU varies from 0 to 1, values closer to 0 are considered bad whereas the ones closer to 1 are considered good predictions.

 In the validation step, we will calculate the IOU for each batch and return the mean IOU for that batch: